46desab/4webm/README.md

 ## Default behaviour

-The script determines a suitable total bitrate for a two pass encoding.
+The script determines a suitable total bitrate for a two pass encoding and additionally ensures that all board limits are met (i.e. max. file size, duration and resolution).
 If the input file is already within board limitations, the output file will closely match it in both size and quality.
-Should the input file exceed board limitations, the output will max out the the bitrate while staying within board limitations.
+Should the input file exceed board limitations, the script will select the max. permissible bitrate for the output.

 There are currently no flags to optimise for bandwidth or storage space, this can be worked around by setting a high margin `-m` or setting the target board to /bant/: `-b bant` (2MiB limit).